Njunu-sk/Review/Validation/index.md

 </button>
 ```

-On submit the form will be disable to avoid multiple form submissions and an alert message will be displayed, form input values will also be logged in the console as an object.
+On submission the form will be disabled to avoid multiple form submissions and an alert message will be displayed, form input values will also be logged in the console as an object.

 ### Summary